skottchen/spotify_artist_collaboration_network/README.md

 	<your_image_name>
 ```

-This will map the container's `Outputs` and `Spotify_API_data` directories to the corresponding folders in the project directory, so all generated files will be available on your machine after the container finishes running.
+This will map the container's `Outputs` and `Spotify_API_data` directories to the corresponding project directories, so all generated files will be available on your local machine after the container finishes running.

 ## Video Demo
 For the demo, I will be using Spotify's [Top Artists of 2024 Global](https://open.spotify.com/playlist/37i9dQZF1DX9lzz0FRAxgl) playlist.